 Easy Ways to Detect Air Leaks

 Doing as much as possible to keep your home’s energy efficiency levels high is a no brainer.
-When you make an effort to ensure your HVAC systems aren’t working harder than they have to, you’re not just saving energy, you’re saving money.
+When you make an effort to ensure your HVAC systems aren’t working harder than necessary, you’re not just saving energy, you’re saving money.
 Air leaks around your home are one of many ways your home may be losing efficiency.

-The most common leaks are from drafts coming through your windows or doors.
-These air leaks are fairly easy to spot, but air leakage can also originate in less obvious spaces in your home.
-Take advantage of the suggestions below to complete your own energy assessment.
+The most common leaks are from drafts that come through your windows or doors.
+These air leaks are fairly easy to spot, but air leakage can also come from less obvious spaces around your home.
+Take advantage of the suggestions below to conduct your own energy assessment.

 Inside your home

 First, you’ll want to look around your windows and doors.
-If they shake easily or you can see light coming in between the door and the frame, they’re leaking and probably wasting energy and money, as well.
-Seal them with caulk or weather-stripping to eliminate the leak.
+If they shake easily or you can see light coming in between the door and the frame, they’re leaking and likely wasting energy and money, as well.
+Seal them with caulk or weather-stripping to take care of the leak.